Getting a mortgage on a second home / vacation property [VIDEO]

 Credit score requirements are slightly higher for second homes than for primary ones.

-For example, Fannie Mae sets its minimum FICO at 620 for primary home purchase loans with at least 25 percent down and 640 for vacation homes with down payments of 25 percent or more.
+For example, Fannie Mae sets its minimum FICO at 620 for primary home purchase loans with at least 25 percent down and 640 for vacation homes with the same down payment.

 Income required for a second home